StefFrustagli/narcissism-sources/README.md

 ### Problem Statement

-In the past few years, I have liked a large number of reels and videos about narcissism on Instagram and YouTube.
+In the past few years, I watched a large number of reels and videos about Narcissistic abuse on Instagram and YouTube accounts.
 These videos played a crucial role in my awareness journey - I believe they were pivotal to my recovery.
-But this material was somehow 'hidden' or lost in a sea of information on social apps, and I felt it was chaotic.
-I wanted to make this helpful material organised in one place and easily accessible to those who could benefit from it.
-It might have helped someone else as well.
+However, I thought this material was 'hidden' or lost in the sea of social apps.
+I felt it was chaotic.
+This helpful material needed to be gathered in one place, so that it could be easily accessed by those who could benefit from it.
+Perhaps it could help someone else as well - I thought.

-**Proposed solution**: What can I do to accomplish that?
-My answer was this website.
-The primary intent was to create a site, easy to navigate and interactive, containing all the material (or at least some of it) that could be as helpful to others as much as it was tor me.
+**Proposed solution**: How can I accomplish this?
+This website is my answer.
+My primary intent was to create a site, easy to navigate and interactive, containing resources (or at least some of them) that could be as helpful to others as much as they were for me.

 ### The design process: thinking through it